Camden Highline: Background

-The section of what is now the North London line opened in 1850 by the East & West India Docks and Birmingham Junction Railway, with a new station at Camden Town opening at the same time on St Pancras Way.
+The section of what is now the North London line was opened in 1850 by the East and West India Docks and Birmingham Junction Railway, with a new station at Camden Town opening at the same time on St Pancras Way.
 In 1853, the company became the North London Railway.
-The station on the line was renamed as Camden Road.
-On 1 July 1870, the name reverted to Camden Town, only to be resited in December of that year further west.
+The station was renamed Camden Road.
+On 1 July 1870, the name reverted to Camden Town and the station was resited further west in December of that year.
 The name was later changed again in 1950 to the present Camden Road.
-In 1984, the third platform to the station closed and the whole section from what is now the Camden Road West Junction to Camden Road East Junction was reduced from four to two tracks.